Front Range Fed

 These bacon jalapeno deviled eggs have many of the normal ingredients you're used to using, plus a few standouts:

 • Hard-boiled eggs.
-These are of course the stars of the show.
+These are, of course, the stars of the show.
 Make sure not to overcook your eggs.
 (How to tell?
-Overcooked eggs will have a gray ring around the yolk and will end up having a strong sulfur smell, something you definitely don't want, at a party or anytime.
-Follow my instructions for making perfect hard boiled eggs in the instant pot to avoid over-cooking them!)
+Overcooked eggs will have a gray ring around the yolk and will end up having a strong sulfur smell, something you definitely don't want at a party or anytime.
+Follow my instructions for making perfect hard-boiled eggs in the InstantPot to avoid over-cooking them!)

 • Dijon mustard.
 You can get creative here and use a different type of mustard for a unique taste.
-We love the classic dijon mustard in our deviled eggs, but yellow mustard would also work well.
+We love the classic Dijon mustard in our deviled eggs, but yellow mustard would also work well.

 • Mayonnaise.
-Choose your favorite mayo for these deviled eggs as the taste will really shine through.
+Choose your favorite mayo for these deviled eggs, as the taste will really shine through.

 • Bacon.
 The bacon in these deviled eggs turns these deviled eggs from an appetizer into almost a meal, lol!
 Even just a small sprinkling adds a TON of extra flavor.

 • Jalapeno.
 Spice, y'all.
-You know I love it and a small slice or two of jalapeno gives these eggs just the right amount of kick and crunch.
+You know I love it, and a small slice or two of jalapeno gives these eggs just the right amount of kick and crunch.

 • Chives.
 Always such a great addition to deviled eggs.

-Making this delicious appetizer is super simple.
+Making these delicious bacon deviled eggs is super simple.

-3. Add the bacon.
+4. Add the bacon.
 We like to take it one step further at our house.
-I add a touch of bacon, which lends an extra savory flavor (and why wouldn’t you add bacon to anything that you possibly can!).
+I add a touch of bacon, which lends an extra savory flavor (and why wouldn't you add bacon to anything that you possibly can!).

 deviled eggs with bacon and jalapeno on tray.